 As winter season approaches (or is already here) and I make the morning commute on the train, I can’t help but think about buying a second car.
-I am definitely a frugal person (mainly because I make less than some of the high paying jobs without a college degree), but I just can’t help thinking about the luxury of driving to work when it is 20 degrees outside.
+I am definitely a frugal person, but I just can’t help thinking about the luxury of driving to work when it is 20 degrees outside.
 In fact, as I was walking to work while it was 28 degrees outside, I could see people in their warm cars, some even sipping hot coffee.
 Little did they know I was secretly wishing they would give me a ride (as I am sure many of them also work at my employer).
 We already have one reliable car and it’s not everyday that you can find great deals for new cars, so it is always a struggle when I think about buying a second one.

 Why I am Tempted to Buy a New Car